Twin-Cities-Mutual-Aid/twin-cities-aid-distribution-locations/README.md

     ```
     npm run dev
     ```
+5. Visit the application in your browser at [http://localhost:8080](http://localhost:8080)
-5. Start bulding!
+6. Start building!

 ### Environment Variables
 The application uses [environmental variables](https://en.wikipedia.org/wiki/Environment_variable) to manage configuration between environments.
 These values are set in a `.env` file in the project root directory.

 To set up a `.env`, copy the `.env.example` file, which lists needed configuration values.
 For example, in the Mac OS terminal:
 ```bash
 cp .env.example .env
 ```